 TOKYO, Japan – The most modern city in the world is also very close to its traditions and ancestral values.
-That’s only one of the many reasons of the Tokyo attraction.
+Here are my impressions of Tokyo on my first visit.

 It also is a – or another – city that has had to suffer the unspeakable horror of seeing everything it’s had built being completely destroyed by the enemy during WWII.
 And, like Berlin, Tokyo was able to recover from this horrible circumstance with panache, taking the opportunity to create spaces, infrastructure and life for its inhabitants that is unparalleled.
 One man’s sorrow is another man’s joy.